JeremyLoh/xtal/backend/README.md

 PODCAST_INDEX_API_SECRET="???"
 FRONTEND_ORIGIN="http://localhost:5173"
 ENABLE_PROXY_TROUBLESHOOTING="false"
+SUPABASE_PROJECT_URL="???_Supabase project url that has PostgreSQL database and Supabase Storage (AWS S3 bucket)" SUPABASE_PROJECT_SERVICE_ROLE_API_KEY="???_This is the secret service role value for the project.
+DO NOT COMMIT THIS OR MAKE THIS PUBLIC"
 ```

 - `PODCAST_INDEX_API_KEY` and `PODCAST_INDEX_API_SECRET` is obtained from using an account created on https://podcastindex-org.github.io/docs-api/#overview--overview (enclosed in double quotes to escape characters such as `#`)
 - `FRONTEND_ORIGIN` is used to set the CORS headers for the backend endpoints.
 They will only allow the frontend origin (`(new URL()).origin` - https://developer.mozilla.org/en-US/docs/Web/API/URL/origin)
 - `ENABLE_PROXY_TROUBLESHOOTING` provide "true" to enable routes `/ip` and `/x-forwarded-for` for troubleshooting the `app.set("trust proxy", 3)` value to put so that the client ip is returned from route `/ip` (allows for more accurate rate limiting of users)
+- For Supabase PostgreSQL, create a database table `podcast_images` with `url` as primary key (VARCHAR), `storage_file_name` VARCHAR Unique, `created_at` timestamptz (default of `now()`).
+- For Supabase Storage, create a bucket `podcast_image`.
+It uses folder structure => `public/w200_h200/<UUID>.webp` (e.g. for width 200 and height 200 px, we are also using the webp format)
+- Create the `supabase.ts` database types file using the Supabase UI, generate the types from the project in the UI.
+This needs to be done whenever the database schema changes - https://supabase.com/docs/reference/javascript/typescript-support

 # Running the backend application (Dev)